huggingface/blog/object-detection-leaderboard.md

 It is not depicted in Figure 2, but as previously mentioned, certain models require text prompt inputs, to provide guidance on the specific classes the model is intended to detect.

 First, a benchmarking dataset containing images with ground-truth bounding box annotations is chosen and fed into the object detection model.
 For each image, the model predicts bounding boxes, assigning associated class labels and confidence scores to each box.
 During the evaluation phase, these predicted bounding boxes are compared with the ground-truth boxes present in the dataset.
 The evaluation yields a set of metrics, each ranging between [0, 1], reflecting a specific evaluation criteria.
-We will cover each of them in a separate section.
+In the next section, you the computation of the metrics will be explained in details.

+## Metrics

-In the following sections, we will delve into the definition of Average Precision, its variations and the computation methodologies associated with them.
-Next, we will explore the influence of pre-processing and post-processing parameters on a model’s outcomes.
-Following this, we will present metrics pertaining to object detectors available in the Hugging Face hub and published in our [Object Detection Leaderboard](https://huggingface.co/spaces/rafaelpadilla/object_detection_leaderboard).
-Concluding the discussion, we will shed light on the reasons why certain models might exhibit divergent results across different repositories.
+In this section, we will delve into the definition of Average Precision, Average Recall, its variations and the computation methodologies associated with them.

-## What is Average Precision and how to compute it?
+### What's Average Precision and how to compute it?

 Average Precision is a single-number metric that summarizes the precision-recall curve.
 It captures the ability of a model to classify and localize objects correctly, while taking into account both false positive and false negative detections.